Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Project Proposals.md

 5. act out the plan
 6. continuously improve the quality of vision / analysis / engagement / planning / action as you iterate towards the goal

-In a conversation separate conversation, Bill Larson helped me write a [[Project Proposal Template]].
+In a separate conversation, Bill Larson helped me write a [[Project Proposal Template]].
 Using that as a guide, here are several project proposals.

 [[Civilization 2.0]]
 [[Education Stipend]]